ooni/ooni.org/content/install/lepidopter.md

 The following include a list of requirements to get started:

-* **Raspberry Pi:** The Lepidopter Raspberry Pi image is compatible with all types of Raspberry Pis (tested: B+, RPi 1 model B, RPi 2 model B).
+* **Raspberry Pi:** The Lepidopter Raspberry Pi image is compatible with all types of Raspberry Pis (tested):

+    - Raspberry Pi 1 Model B
+    - Raspberry Pi 1 Model B+
+    - Raspberry Pi 2 Model B
+    - Raspberry Pi 3 Model B

 * **SD Card:** We recommend a 4GB (minimum size) class 4 or higher SD card.